The computational complexity of knot genus in a fixed 3-manifold: Introduction

 Recall that \textbf{FNP} is the generalisation of \textbf{NP} from decision problems (where a yes/no answer is required) to function problems (where more complicated outputs might be required).
 A formal definition is given in Section \ref{Sec:Complexity}.

-The problem \textsc{Thurston norm ball for $b_1 \leq B$} is as follows.
-It takes, as its input, a triangulation $\mathcal{T}$ of a compact orientable 3-manifold $X$ with $b_1(X) \leq B$, and a list of simplicial integral cocycles $\phi_1, \cdots, \phi_b$ that form a basis for $H^1(X; \mathbb{R})$.
-The output is all the information that one needs to compute the Thurston norm ball: \begin{enumerate} \item a collection of integral cocycles that forms a basis for the subspace $W$ of $H^1(X; \mathbb{R})$ with Thurston norm zero; \item a list $V \subset H^1(X ; \mathbb{Q})$ of points that project to the vertices of the unit ball of $H^1(X; \mathbb{R})/W$, together with a list of subsets of these vertices that form faces.
-These are given as rational linear combinations of $\phi_1, \cdots, \phi_b$. \end{enumerate} At first sight, this theorem seems to lead easily to the proof of Theorem \ref{main}.
-However, its power is blunted by the non-standard notion of complexity that it uses.
-This is defined to be $|\mathcal{T}| + \sum_i C_{\mathrm{nat}}(\phi_i)$.
-Thus, it only works well when $C_{\mathrm{nat}}(\phi_i)$ is `small' for each $i$.
+It was known through the work of Tollefson and Wang \cite{TollefsonWang} that there is a (deterministic) algorithm to compute the unit ball of the Thurston norm using normal surfaces.
+Cooper and Tillmann \cite{cooper2009thurston}, and Cooper, Tillmann and Worden \cite{cooper2021thurston} gave another algorithm to compute the Thurston norm.
+However the computational complexity of these algorithms are not discussed in their work.

+At first sight, Theorem \ref{thurston ball} seems to lead easily to the proof of Theorem \ref{main}.
+However, its power is blunted by the unary notion of complexity that it uses for its input size.
+Thus, it only works well when $C_{\mathrm{una}}(\phi_i)$ is `small' for each $i$.
 That such a collection of simplicial cocycles exists in our setting is a consequence of the following surprising result.

 (4) Constructing an efficient basis for the second homology of a knot complement, for a fixed ambient manifold.